codex-academy/codeX_Feb2015Intro/t9-unit-testing-framework.md

 ### Multiple tests

 * Add support to run multiple tests.
 You'll need to dynamically add elements to the DOM.
-Use this as a reference point: [The Basics of JavaScript DOM Manipulation](http://callmenick.com/2014/03/27/basics-javascript-dom-manipulation/).
 Write code so that
     * you can add multiple tests in `tdd_test.js`
     * for each test added, a block is displayed in `tdd.html` whic is
         * green for a passing test